ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IElementGeodetic.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementGeodetic.latitude`
+              - Measured in degrees from -90.0 deg to +90.0 deg.
+The geodetic latitude of a point is the angle between the normal to the reference ellipsoid and the equatorial plane.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementGeodetic.longitude`
+              - Measured in degrees from -360.0 deg to +360.0 deg.
+The longitude of a point is the angle between the projection of the position vector in the equatorial plane and the prime meridian.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementGeodetic.altitude`
+              - Measured along an outward normal to the surface of the ellipsoid.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementGeodetic.radius_magnitude`
+              - Measured from the center of the Earth.
+Specified as distance above or below the reference ellipsoid.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementGeodetic.latitude_rate`
+              - Gets or sets the rate of change of the satellite's latitude.
+Uses Rate Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementGeodetic.longitude_rate`
+              - Gets or sets the rate of change of the satellite's longitude.
+Uses Rate Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementGeodetic.altitude_rate`
+              - Gets or sets the rate of change of the altitude.
+Uses Rate Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementGeodetic.radius_rate`
+              - Gets or sets the rate of change of the radius.
+Uses Rate Dimension.

 Import detail